ErpNetDocs/tech/modules/applications/rental/time-period-types.md

 ## Number of periods

-Based on the Start and End date of the lease specified for the Time Period Type of a rental asset, an additional **Number of Periods** field is automatically calculated.
+Based on the Start and End date of the lease, as well as the Time Period Type specified for the asset, an additional **Number of Periods** field is automatically calculated.
 It reveals **how many** full days, 24-hour periods, overnight stays, or months the asset will be leased for.

 ![picture](pictures/Time_Period_Types_Contract_Number_03_07.png)

 This automatic calculation applies for the **lease contracts lines** containing the respective rental asset(s), as well as for the lines of subsequently generated **transaction protocols** of type "Receive" and "Write Off Not Returned".

 > [!NOTE]
-> The **Number of Periods** for a Receive transaction will be calculated only after the respective Deliver transaction is set to **Released**.
+> The **Number of Periods** for a Receive transaction will be calculated only after the previously generated Deliver transaction from the same document flow is set to **Released**.

 In addition, once a lease contract is generated, the subsequently generated **sales order** accounting for the rent will base its **Quantity** field on the calculcated **Number of Periods** field.

 > [!WARNING]
-> If you **modify** the Start and/or End date field for a Lease contract, Receive, or a Write Off Not Returned transaction that is already created, the respective document will be **re-generated**, and the value of the Number of Periods field will be **re-calculated**.
+> If you **modify** the rental asset, as well as the Start and/or End date fields for a Lease contract, a Receive transaction, or a Write Off Not Returned transaction, the respective documents from the document flow will be **re-generated**, and the value of the Number of Periods field will be **re-calculated**.

 ---

 ### Examples for calculating Number of Periods in Lease contract lines

+The following examples show how the Number of Periods field is calculcated in the lease contract lines.

+Keep in mind that the hours for handing over and receiving the rental asset are not taken into account.

 #### Full Days